victorsmits/CarFactor/README.md

 A [class diagram](Diagram/Carfactor-class-diagram.pdf) describing this program's structure can be found in the Diagram folder, along with its [description](Diagram/DiagramDescription.md).

+Jdepend and checkstyle are used to generate reports about metrics and style quality of the project, respectively.
+The generated files are .html files and can be found in the [target/site](target/site) folder.
 ### Execution flow